 February 1, 2022: Selected projects can begin

-Eligible applicants for this competitive grant program include public agencies, nonprofit corporations, or private entities subject to Public Resources Code Section 35650, as stated in OPC's Proposition 68 Grant Funding Procedures.
-Projects must benefit the state of California.
+Eligible applicants for this competitive grant program include non-federal public agencies, nonprofit corporations, tribes and Tribal governments, or private entities subject to Public Resources Code Section 35650, as stated in OPC's Proposition 68 Grant Funding Procedures.
+Projects must benefit the state of California, relatedly, California applicants will be highly prioritized.
 California Sea Grant is the final arbiter of decisions regarding eligibility.

-There is a total of $2.2 million available for this research solicitation.
+There is a total of approximately $2.2 million available for this research solicitation.
 California Sea Grant will fund $400,000 worth of projects and OPC will provide an additional $1,800,949.
 It is anticipated that 2 to 7 projects will be funded, with a maximum budget of $1,000,000 per project.
 The anticipated start date of these projects is approximately February 1, 2022.
-The duration of a project request is typically two years.
+For this competition, projects may be up to 3 years in duration.

 Note: There will be no no-cost extensions available for this funding opportunity.